 - Early Detection of Immune Changes Prevents Painful Shingles in Astronauts and Earth-Bound patients

 - Advanced NASA Technology Supports Water Purification Efforts Worldwide

 Earth Observation and Disaster Response

 The space station is a "Global observation and diagnosis station."
 It promotes international Earth observations aimed at understanding and resolving environmental issues of our home planet.
 The space station offers a unique vantage for observing the Earth's ecosystems with both hands-on and automated equipment, both of which benefit from the crew's faculty for observing and explaining what they witness in real time.
 Station crews can observe and collect camera images of unfolding events as they occur and may also provide input to ground controllers for the programmed observations of the station's automated Earth-sensing systems.
 This flexibility is an advantage over sensors on unmanned spacecraft, especially when unexpected natural events such as volcanic eruptions and earthquakes occur.
 A wide variety of Earth observation payloads can be attached to the exposed facilities on the station's exterior; several instruments are proposed by researchers from the partner countries.
 The station contributes to humanity by collecting data on the global climate, environmental change and natural hazards using its unique compliment of crew-operated and automated Earth observation payloads.
-The existing international partnerships that are fundamental to the International Space Station facilitate data sharing that can benefit people around the world and promote international collaboration on other Earth observation activities.
+The existing international partnerships that are fundamental to the ISS facilitate data sharing that can benefit people around the world and promote international collaboration on other Earth observation activities.